agusterodin/modern-favicons/README.md

 Inspired by https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs and https://www.leereamsnyder.com/blog/favicons-in-2021.

-This tool operates under the assumption that the provided SVG file is square (same height and width).
+This tool operates under the assumption that your are running Node 16+ and that the provided SVG file is square (same height and width).
 This tool does not generate the legacy masked Safari icon described in the aforementioned articles.
 If you absolutely need legacy Safari masked icon support, create it manually and place it in the public directory yourself.

 ## Install